-There are medical insurance programs available for individuals and families who are U.S. citizens and have low incomes and resources.
-If you think you qualify for such a program, please contact AHCCCS at 602.417.7000 (in Phoenix) or 1.800.962.6690 (statewide).
+AHCCCS insurance may be available for individuals and families who are U.S. citizens and meet income requirements.
+If you think you qualify for AHCCCS, please contact AHCCCS at 602.417.7000 (in Phoenix) or 1.800.962.6690 (statewide).

-Youth Transition Specialists in the parole offices can assist you with the application process and also help with any questions you have.
+Youth Transition Specialists can help with any questions you have.

-If you and/or your child are eligible for assistance with health care you may also qualify for behavioral health treatment assistance.
+If you and/or your child are eligible AHCCCS you may also qualify for behavioral health treatment services.